 Step 2: Mix In the 1:3:10 Ratio Ingredients

 After getting some food scraps, mix them with a 1:3:10 ratio of molasses:scraps:water.

 After mixing the ingredients in, place them in shade or in partial shade.

 Remember don't freeze the mixture because it will slow down the microbe growth.
+They like heat and warmth and some moisture.
 For the first 5-7 days, loosen the lid a bit to let CO2 gas out so the built-up pressure won't break your jar.
 This is the time it will bubble up most vigorously.

 Step 3: After 90 Days, Harvest Your Enzymes

 After about 90 days, you can collect your enzymes.
 The end product will have a light alcohol smell with lots of good stuff like the amylase, protease, lipase & some organic acids.
 Spraying these in will help your compost decompose faster & get rid of the odor.
 Depending on your need & the potency of the mixture, you may want to dilute it for more applications.

 Usually, we can add sugars, warm water or wheat bran to activate & multiply the initial number of microbes in the bag for longer usage.
 This is called EM2, EM3, EM4 and so on for the second and following generation.
 Making EM this way is faster & the product can be applied immediately.
 If you don't have store-bought EM, you can definitely use the homemade mixture above for this multiplication.